department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 - Purpose - Why you needed to create a new component or pattern
 - Description of component or pattern
 - Artifacts (mockups, wireframes, or prototypes)
+  - If you need to embed images, videos, or other assets in your markdown file, add them to the assets folder [here](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/tree/master/src/_experimental-design/assets).
 - Code location, if available
 - Existing components used (if creating a new pattern)
 - Guidance (if available)